Sartaj-Ashraf/basic-1.3-CICD-multi-stage-docker-next-deploy/readme.md

-#  Next.js Multi-Stage Docker Deployment
+#  Next.js Multi-Stage Docker Deployment with CI/CD

 A production-ready example demonstrating how to containerize a **Next.js** application using a **multi-stage Docker build**.
 This approach creates a lightweight runtime image by separating the build process from the final production environment.
+It also includes a **CI/CD** workflow setup using **GitHub Actions** under `.github/workflows`.

 ---